AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 You will need to build an index of the host genome plus the phiX genome (Included in data/genome folder).

+(Write basic instructions to dowload pig or cow genomes and cat them with the PhiX...)

 ### 3.1.1 - Example with the pig genome